-There’s a challenge with running A/B tests: the data is non-stationary.
+There’s a challenge with running A/B tests: Data isn’t stationary.

-In other words, a stationary time series is one whose statistical properties (mean, variance, autocorrelation, etc) are constant over time.
+A stationary time series is one whose statistical properties (mean, variance, autocorrelation, etc.) are constant over time.
 For many reasons, website data is non-stationary, which means we can’t make the same assumptions as with stationary data.
 Here are a few reasons data might fluctuate:

 Bayesian or Frequentist Stats

-Bayesian or Frequentist A/B testing is another hot topic for debate.
-Especially with popular tools rebuilding their stats engines to feature a Bayesian methodology.
+Bayesian or Frequentist A/B testing is another hot topic.
+Many popular tools have rebuilt their stats engines to feature a Bayesian methodology.

-The difference is that in the Bayesian view, a probability is assigned to a hypothesis.
+Here’s the difference (very much simplified): In the Bayesian view, a probability is assigned to a hypothesis.
 In the Frequentist view, a hypothesis is tested without being assigned a probability.

-Dr. Rob Balon, who carries a Phd in statistics and market research, says the debate is mostly esoteric tail wagging done in the domain of the ivory tower.
+Dr. Rob Balon, who carries a PhD in statistics and market research, says the debate is mostly esoteric tail wagging from the ivory tower.
 “In truth,” he says, “most analysts out of the ivory tower don’t care that much, if at all, about Bayesian vs. Frequentist.”

 Don’t get me wrong, there are practical business implications to each methodology.
-If you’re at all new to A/B testing, there are much more important things to worry about.
+But if you’re new to A/B testing, there are much more important things to worry about.

-If you do want to dive down the rabbit hole, though, here’s an article we wrote on Bayesian vs Frequentist A/B Testing.
+If you want to learn more, here’s an article we wrote on Bayesian vs Frequentist A/B Testing.

 A/B Testing Tools and Resources

-Littered throughout this guide are tons of links to external resources – articles, tools, books, etc. To make it convenient for you, though, here are some of the best (divided by categories).
+Littered throughout this guide are tons of links to external resources: articles, tools, books, etc. To make it convenient for you, here are some of the best (divided by categories).

 A/B Test Tools

 There are a lot of tools for online experimentation.
 Here are 53 Conversion Optimization Tools Reviewed By Experts.
-Some of the most popular A/B testing tools:
+Some of the most popular A/B testing tools include: